 The HardFiber System replaces labor-intensive processes with quick installation, off-the-shelf equipment and made-to-order cables.

 The HardFiber Brick Process Interface Unit (Order Code BRICK-4-HI-R-****-R-X-X) is ruggedized I/O device designed for mounting outdoors in utility switchyards with 8 analog measurements, either 4 currents / 4 voltages, or 8 currents, along with 18 contact inputs, 3 universal DC inputs, 4 Form-A tripping contacts, 2 Form-C signaling contacts, and latching contact.
 The Brick uses connectorized copper and fiber optic cables for ease of installation and for environmental protection.
 The R-Brick works directly with models of the GE Universal Relay (UR) family.
-Brick with Ruggedized Switchyard Hardened Interface is under last-time buy.
-Orders may be placed until 31st July 2023 and will be fulfilled based upon availability.
-As an alternative, please refer to MU320E or S-Brick.
+Manufacturing for the Brick with the Ruggedized Switchyard Hardened Interface has been discontinued.
+As an alternative, please refer to MU320E.

 Fiber cable options for the Brick

 Custom FOA cable

 The custom FOA cables are ordered to length and are connectorized at each end.
 These FOA cables require the use of the Cross Connect Panel, and the FOR Indoor Relay Fiber Cable, to connect to the UR relay.
 DC power to the Brick is distributed by the Cross Connect Panel, and short circuit protection for the Brick power supply is included in the FOA cable.

 FOA Splice cable

 The FOA Splice Cable is intended to meet customer standards for fiber optic cable distribution through the switchyard.
 The FOA Splice Cable is connectorized at the Brick end and ends in copper and fiber pigtails.
 The customer must provide their own fiber optic cables across the switchyard, DC supply to power the Brick, DC short circuit protection for the Brick power supply, and perform their own splicing to the pigtails of the FOA Splice Cable